judilsteve/fastmusic/README.md

 5. You can now start querying the API (try ```/api/Music/AlbumsByArtist``` to see all your discographies).
 The database will populate in the background as fastmusic searches over your collection.

-## Performance
+## How fast is fastmusic
-My music collection, which is comprised of just under 10,000 tracks, takes about 20 seconds to load from a WD Green mechanical HDD into the SQLite database from a clean install.
-Returning the full set of discographies (```/api/Music/AlbumsByArtist```) with a cold cache takes about 150ms.
+My library of just under 10,000 audio files, stored on a 3TB WD Green 5200rpm drive, takes ~7 seconds to load into a clean install of fastmusic (with a cold HDD cache).
+Returning the full set of discographies for that library (```/api/Music/AlbumsByArtist```) from a cold start of fastmusic takes about 150ms.